Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	15. Kind of person most protected:  Matchmakers
 	16. Special categories:  Hypersmooth, Nightmare, Failsafe
 	17. Conversion potential:  Commonwealth<->Empire (limited)
-47. University
+47. University System
+	1. Challenge cured:  Segregated Education
+	2. Challenge cure interpretation:  Looking at the history of Earth, it looks like universities pressed education to desegregate by getting people enthusiastic about ideas and wanting to share them with people across the arbitrary boundaries that people try to draw.
+The universities also provide the talent to quantify the costs of segregation and challenge it on the merits.
+This is all very ethical, but somewhat expensive.
+	3. Challenge cure protest:  This is petty and personal, and I'm not sure it should stop anything from going forward, but one of the categories of segregation that the tech is described as opposing is segregation by intelligence.
+See, I was treated really badly in a public school *with no gifted program*.
+I think I personally would've been safer if there'd been a gifted program.
+This makes me a little reluctant to desegregate education.
-	1. Mechanism proposal:  WYSIWYG.
+	4. Mechanism proposal:  WYSIWYG.
-	2. Narrative indicator:  We already have a functioning system of universities on Earth.
+	5. Narrative indicator:  We already have a functioning system of universities on Earth.
 It works like this.
-	3. Author protest:  I think the Panarchy would love universities just as much as the Commonwealth if not more, and I think there's a minor ideological tension over them as both faction populations want universities on all their planets.
+	6. Author protest:  I think the Panarchy would love universities just as much as the Commonwealth if not more, and I think there's a minor ideological tension over them as both faction populations want universities on all their planets.
-	4. Apologia:  Maybe it's not a tension, but perhaps this search for new ideas is something that the two factions share happily.
+	7. Apologia:  Maybe it's not a tension, but perhaps this search for new ideas is something that the two factions share happily.
-	5. Author appeal:  I wrote Marchosias' concept of the afterlife as including a 'university loop' as its second stage.
+	8. Author appeal:  I wrote Marchosias' concept of the afterlife as including a 'university loop' as its second stage.
 It was eternal for people who wanted to experience it eternally, but otherwise it was a transitional environment towards experiencing different segments of the afterlife she created.
 It was also a bureaucratic layer for organizing impressions of the cosmos.
-	6. Categorization:  I think universities draw people towards their heart's desire, helping people build specialist skills that they really want to have.
+	9. Categorization:  I think universities draw people towards their heart's desire, helping people build specialist skills that they really want to have.
 The enhanced technical skill that a university system enables also means that more of the jobs nobody wants are automated away.
 These factors promote hedonological organization in society and mean that more people have jobs because they *want* those jobs.
-	7. Categorization:  Although universities do not imply any particular level of technology (I believe Earth was still very much in the feudal era when our first universities were built), I think they promote technological disruption too much to be hypersmooth.
+	10. Categorization:  Although universities do not imply any particular level of technology (I believe Earth was still very much in the feudal era when our first universities were built), I think they promote technological disruption too much to be hypersmooth.
 They also promote an interface between local and galactic politics.
-	8. Conversion:  I expect that the universities promote flux between Commonwealth and Panarchic populations quite fluidly.
+	11. Conversion:  I expect that the universities promote flux between Commonwealth and Panarchic populations quite fluidly.
 To a lesser extent, they also promote fluctuations between other populations and the Empire, as people also pursue advanced specializations in universities.
 Like other educational technologies, they're a good albeit imperfect omniconverter.
-	9. Bureaucratic waste analysis:  Very literal.
+	12. Bureaucratic waste analysis:  Very literal.
-	10. Liberation rating:  5/5
+	13. Liberation rating:  5/5
-	11. Protection rating:  5/5
+	14. Protection rating:  5/5
-	12. Technological smoothness:  4/5
+	15. Technological smoothness:  4/5
-	13. Technological extremophilia:  4/5
+	16. Technological extremophilia:  4/5
-	14. Stress/Boredom rating:  3/5 (Eustress)
+	17. Stress/Boredom rating:  3/5 (Eustress)
-	15. Me-points:  2/3
+	18. Me-points:  2/3
-	16. Kind of person most protected:  Bibliophiles
+	19. Kind of person most protected:  Bibliophiles
-	17. Special categories:  Hedonological, Failsafe, Galactic Politics
+	20. Special categories:  Hedonological, Failsafe, Galactic Politics
-	18. Conversion potential:  Empire<->Panarchy (limited); Panarchy<->Commonwealth; Empire<->Commonwealth (limited);
+	21. Conversion potential:  Empire<->Panarchy (limited); Panarchy<->Commonwealth; Empire<->Commonwealth (limited);
 48. Mental Transcription
 	1. Authorial protest:  This is one of the most dangerously authoritarian technologies in the tree... and yet it's also one that I see as profoundly beautiful.
 I want to live in a society that does this in a manner respectful of freedom... and I never want to live in a society that does this in a manner disrespectful of freedom.
 How does one create a society that can use this power in a way that liberates people?  *I don't know.*
 	2. Mechanism proposal:  If you have enough nanotech and neuroscience, I think this can be done straightforwardly.